History of Haitian nationality and citizenship: Haitian society

 Haitian society has been sharply divided since its independence in 1804.
 The rural agricultural sector, composing as much as 95% of the population, makes up the base of this society.
 The elite are then left to dominate national institutions and the governmental apparatus.
 These two sections are kept separate by income, source of income, language, education, religion, etc. Militarism and republican nationalism formed the basis by which Haitian society was aligned, granting the elite class legitimate power.

 Yeomanry

 They live in rural areas, are poor, and work the land for a living.
 They believe in Vodou so practice common law marriage, sometimes even polygamy, and generally speak only Creole.
 Isolated from the outside world, these poor farmers are illiterate and uneducated.
 Most noticeably, they are (for the most part) darker in skin tone than the elite.

 Middle class

-The Haitian middle class is better off financially than the yeomanry and own their own businesses and attend private educational institutions and are more literate then the yeomanry.
+The Haitian middle class is better off financially than the yeomanry and own their own businesses and attend private educational institutions and are more literate than the yeomanry.

 Elite

 This merchant and professional class dominates urban society.
 They speak French as well as Creole (the national language) and are sent to institutions of higher learning abroad.
-Catholicism is the principal religion, so most marriages are religiously affiliated, thus "western" and "modern."
+Catholicism is the principal religion, so most marriages are religiously affiliated, thus "western" and "modern".
 This elite, some dark skinned but most being lighter-skinned, view themselves as aristocracy.